jonidaniel/mental-run/README.md

 ## Status

-- Initially published in Google Play on April 28, 2021
+- Initially published on [Google Play](https://play.google.com/store/games) in April 28, 2021
   - Mental Run is now in re-publishing
-  - Not available from Google Play right now, but later this summer
+  - Not available from Google Play right now, but wil be later this summer
   - You can still try out the testing version now by downloading the APK-file in /???

 ## Usage